 Definition LT, S is not a linear transformation.
 It is just about as easy to find an example where the first defining property fails (try it!).
-Notice that it is the "-2" in the third component of the definition of S that prevents the function from being a linear transformation.
+Notice that it is the "-2" in

 Example LTPM Linear transformation, polynomials to matrices Define a linear transformation $T: P_3 \to M{22}$ by